mikesol/wagsi/README.md

 1. Run `code --install-extension ide-purescript-0.25.0.vsix` from the command line.
 1. You may be asked to install the **PureScript Language Support** package.
 If so, click on **Install and Reload**.
 1. Run `npm install`. _Always_ use the `npm install` command to build the project, as it will also take care of writing and cleaning up temp files.
+1. Launch the project by running `npm start`.